Ajay Barsatilal Shahu

 • Manganese deficiency in India is uncommon but can occur due to poor nutrition, digestive disorders, or long-term medical conditions.

-• Low manganese levels may affect bone development, metabolism, and antioxidant defence mechanisms in the body.
+• Low manganese levels may affect bone development, metabolism, and antioxidant defence mechanisms.

-• Early manganese deficiency symptoms may include fatigue, poor bone health, and impaired wound healing.
+• Early symptoms may include fatigue, poor bone health, and impaired wound healing.

-• Timely diagnosis and appropriate treatment help restore mineral balance and prevent long-term complications.
+• Timely diagnosis and treatment help restore mineral balance and prevent long-term complications.

 Introduction